Published on October 18th, 2010 | by Julie Finn4

 If you’re as into green crafting as I am, then I bet that you’re also into a lot of the other green activities that I like– cooking with whole foods, natural parenting, organic gardening, and chemical-free cleaning, to name a few.

 Out of all of those, cleaning with solutions free of industrial chemicals does the most to better my family’s lives and our environment in the most tangible ways.
 We eat a few times a day, but we touch our houses and our possessions constantly.
 We wear our clothes nearly all the time.
 We soak in our bathtubs.
 We breathe.

 A spray bottle of vinegar and water, another spray bottle of Murphy’s Wood Soap and water, and a steam cleaner suffice for the majority of my cleaning activities.
-However, the same essential oils that pervade many other natural activities– aromatherapy, bath products– also have properties that give them special powers in certain areas of cleaning.
-Here are my five favorite essential oils, and how I use them:
+However, the same essential oils that pervade many other natural activities– aromatherapy, bath products— also have properties that give them special powers in certain areas of cleaning.
+Here are my five favorite essential oils for cleaning and how I use them.